Drahter/Drahter/README.md

 - 👋 Hi, I’m @Drahter
-- 👀 I’m interested in Python
+- 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning OOP and TDD
+- 🌱 I’m currently learning ElasticSearch and logging
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me ...

 <!---
 Drahter/Drahter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.